 When a court orders that the parties shall have joint custody, it simply means each parent can make all of the decisions and has all of the same rights as the other respecting the child, as previously, for instance, enrolling a child in school or giving consent relating to medical situations.

 Some people, in the post-separation period, are able to agree on what is best for the children and find ways to manage their lives and those of the children, peaceably, without formal agreements or court orders.
 They are the wise and lucky ones, and their children have the best chance of surviving their parent’s separation.

 When the court makes a determination of the custody, care and control of children it is governed by answering the test question: "What is in the best interests of the child?”
 Statutory guidance as to the meaning of this test can be found in The Family Maintenance Act and The Child and Family Services Act and the thousands of reported cases interpreting those guidelines in the light of the myriad array of facts to be found in them.

-What will be in the best interests of children remains a flexible concept, as current ideas, social mores and the fruits of research change over time.
+Best interests of a child is a flexible concept as a child’s views, ideas, social mores keep changing over time.
 An appreciation of the test will include considerations of the age of the child, the past history of care, a recognition of the need for stability in the child's life, the parent's respective custody plans, the willingness of the parents to involve the other in the child’s life, the specific needs of the child, the drive to keep children together, and may also include taking account of financial, moral or religious issues.

-Each case is different, so it can be difficult to predict outcomes.
+However, each case of custody is different from the other, hence predicting outcomes is not only difficult but practically impossible.
 Sometimes, the reality is that the court is required to choose “the least detrimental alternative.”